Department of Mathematics and Computer Science

 (3 credits - Fall, Spring, Summer)

-The student will participate in a supervised learning experience in a professional setting related to cyber security such as a local business, non-profit or government organization.
+The student will participate in a supervised learning experience in a professional setting related to cybersecurity such as a local business, non-profit or government organization.
 A minimum of 120 contact hours must be completed, along with a written report of the experience.
-Students must fill out an application at least one semester in advance in the Enterprise Resource Center, in coordination with the faculty advisor, and obtain the appropriate background checks.
+Students must fill out an application at least one semester in advance in the Friesen Center for Service and Experiential Learning, in coordination with the faculty advisor, and obtain the appropriate background checks.

 Prerequisite: CS 272